 Outstanding build quality, like the LG C9 OLED.
 The front of the stand and the top half of the back are made out of metal, but there's a bit of flex on the top half of the TV.
 The back of the stand and the panel holding the inputs are made out of solid plastic that feels like metal.

-Like all OLED TVs, the CX has an infinite contrast ratio since it's able to turn off individual pixels, resulting in perfect blacks.
+Like all OLED TVs, the LG CX has an infinite contrast ratio since it can turn off individual pixels, resulting in perfect blacks.

 Since this TV doesn't have a backlight, it doesn't have a local dimming feature.
 It can dim pixels individually, so bright objects and subtitles are displayed perfectly, with no visible blooming.